 ASES was founded in 1954, the same year that Bell Labs patented the first silicon solar cell.
 This highly efficient photovoltaic material launched the solar industry and a period of endless opportunity and innovation.

-ASES and ISES began as the Association For Applied Solar Energy (AFASE),founded in Arizona by Farrington Daniels (a University of Wisconsin researcher), together with Arizona businessmen Henry Sargent, Walter Bimson, and Frank Snell.
+ASES and ISES began as the Association For Applied Solar Energy (AFASE), founded in Arizona by Farrington Daniels (a University of Wisconsin researcher), together with Arizona businessmen Henry Sargent, Walter Bimson, and Frank Snell.
 The first AFASE solar conference was held shortly thereafter, in Tucson in 1955, followed by the World Symposium on Applied Solar Energy the following week in Phoenix.
 The scientists from Bell Labs demonstrated their solar cells at the exhibition associated with the Phoenix Conference.
-In January 1964 the AFASE changed its name to the Solar Energy Society (SES).
+In January 1964, the AFASE changed its name to the Solar Energy Society (SES).
 By then the SES already had several international branches (later called Sections); the first being Australia-New Zealand, formed in 1962, followed by Chile and then Italy.
 The SES had financial difficulties throughout the 60’s.
 In 1970 the Australian-New Zealand section invited the SES Board to host their meeting in Melbourne.
-A five day Congress, with financing from the Australian Government, was organized in conjunction with that meeting.
-At that Board meeting it was decided to move the SES offices from Arizona to Melbourne, and also agreed on a proposal for the creation of the American Solar Energy Society.
-The official name changes to ISES and ASES occurred in 1971 when the necessary legal documents were filed.
+A five-day Congress, with financing from the Australian Government, was organized in conjunction with that meeting.
+At that Board meeting, a decision was made to move the SES offices from Arizona to Melbourne, and a proposal was agreed upon for the creation of the American Solar Energy Society.
+The official name changes to ISES and ASES occurred in 1971, when the necessary legal documents were filed.
 For several years, ASES was run by unpaid staff.
-In 1976, Karl Boer created the first ASES office in Florida, and in 2020 ASES re-domesticated in Colorado.
+In 1976, Karl Boer created the first ASES office in Florida, and in 2020, ASES relocated to Colorado.

 The vision that launched an industry